MESH-Model/National-Adaptation-Strategy-NAS-Project/Lap_3/README.md

 ## Datasets Used

-Lap 3 consists of 13 iterations which evolve in a stepwise manner.
-Initial runs of Iterations 3.01 to 2.13 are not yet fully completed.
+Lap 3 consists of 14 iterations which evolve in a stepwise manner.
+Initial runs of Iterations 3.01 to 3.14 were completed between December 3, 2025 and May 14, 2026.
 Refer to Lap 0 for details on individual datasets, which are summarized in Table 1.

 ---